aws/aws-cdk/CONTRIBUTING.md

 1. Size - Is the contribution limited to a relatively self-contained surface area?
 Is it broken up into the smallest possible unit of functionality that makes sense?
 1. Priority - Does the contribution address an issue in, or add a new feature of, a service that has a high priority for coverage?
 These are generally core services most commonly used on AWS such as IAM, EC2, Lambda, and ECS.
 1. Quality - Does the contribution take into account all of the guidance provided in our documentation regarding [design patterns](./docs/DESIGN_GUIDELINES.md), test coverage, and best practices as it relates to code within the aws-cdk repository?
 Does it also make an effort to follow patterns commonly used within the aws-cdk repository and not deviate unnecessarily from these conventions?
 1. Breaking Changes - Does the contribution introduce any risk for breaking existing users applications?
-Specifically, does it require any code changes or can it trigger any resource replacement in cloudformation that would result in downtime?
+Specifically, does it require any code changes or can it trigger any resource replacement in CloudFormation that would result in downtime?

 ### Demonstrating Value